GSO projection

-The GSO projection (named after Ferdinando Gliozzi, Joël Scherk, and David I. Olive) is an ingredient used in constructing a consistent model in superstring theory.
+The Gliozzi–Scherk–Olive (GSO) projection (named after Ferdinando Gliozzi, Joël Scherk, and David I. Olive) is an ingredient used in constructing a consistent model in superstring theory.
 The projection is a selection of a subset of possible vertex operators in the worldsheet conformal field theory (CFT)—usually those with specific worldsheet fermion number and periodicity conditions.
 Such a projection is necessary to obtain a consistent worldsheet CFT.
 For the projection to be consistent, the set A of operators retained by the projection must satisfy: